geovedi/book-notes/2023/monsters.notes.md

 - Comparison and Parallels
   - The author draws parallels between Solanas and Plath, despite their differences in artistic stature and actions.
   - Both women's lives are marked by acts of violence that reflect their sense of powerlessness and rage.
-  - The text contrasts their expressions of violence with the male artists' acts of violence, which are often linked to their greatness.
+  - Comparing their expressions of violence with the male artists' acts of violence, which are often linked to their greatness.
   - The concept of feminism as a struggle against invisible patriarchal forces is highlighted.

 ## Drunks